Theofilos-Chamalis/wordpress-nginx-fpm-mysql-docker/README.md

     <a href="https://github.com/Theofilos-Chamalis/wordpress-nginx-fpm-mysql-docker/blob/main/LICENSE"><img src="https://img.shields.io/github/license/PHLAK/docker-mumble?style=flat-square" alt="License"></a>
 </p>

-A setup boilerplate to quickly bootstrap Wordpress + Nginx + PHP-FPM + MySQL using docker compose and 200MB file upload limit.
+A setup boilerplate to quickly bootstrap Wordpress + Nginx + PHP-FPM + MySQL/MariaDB using docker compose and 200MB file upload limit.
 The purpose of this repo is to get you started with a modern, performant, reusable and secure way to start a Wordpress website in 5 minutes!
 This repo is based on DO's instructions presented
 here: https://www.digitalocean.com/community/tutorials/how-to-install-wordpress-with-docker-compose, using a more up to